zagorski32611/solidity-workshop-1/tutorials/2016-07-02-contract-oriented-programming-II.md

 It can be hard to decide how to escape from a function if pre- or post-conditions are not met.
 Given how Solidity works at this point, it really boils down to whether you allow `return` in modifiers, or if they have to `throw`.

 Personally, I'm not sure what the best solution is.
 I'm leaning towards always throwing.
 This approach treats modifiers as traditional assertions, and if an assertion fails, that means we're guaranteed (in theory) that the code execution doesn't have unintended consequences.
 What I mean by "in theory" is that it is true as long as the modifiers are properly written and added to the functions in the correct way, and that execution is normal (i.e. no weird EVM exploits are used).
 This seems like the most contract-oriented way of doing things.
-The downside is that `throw` does not allow any form of recovery in calling functions, because there is no way to `catch`, but even if you could, there is still no error types, and like I point out in part 1 - it is also not possible to return error codes when using modifiers.
+The downside is that `throw` does not allow any form of recovery in calling functions, because there is no way to `catch`, but even if you could, there is still no error types, but like I point out in part 1 - it is also not possible to return error codes when using modifiers so this doesn't really matter at this point.

 ### Separating function logic from conditions